adrien-gueret/pawfect-stack-oracle-of-order/README.md

 ## About items...

-In both games, you'll have to handle some magical items.
-Some of them have some specificites:
+In both games, you’ll have to deal with magical items.
+Some of them have special properties:

 ### <img width="48" height="48" alt="" src="https://github.com/user-attachments/assets/a200a559-81ec-4a41-a8b7-3b17e35ab95c" style="image-rendering:pixelated" /> Potion